 The combination of a solid skill set and the right ABA intervention strategy can be effective in helping an individual end negative behaviors that may otherwise prevent communication, interaction, and adaptation to everyday life.
 It is the lifting of these roadblocks, and the subsequent connections that can flourish when they’re removed, that can make ABA therapy one of the most satisfying professions in the therapeutic field.
-If this sounds appealing, learn how the applied behavorial analysis master’s program at Regis College can prepare you for this fulfilling career.
+If this sounds appealing, learn how the masters in behavior analysis online can prepare you for this fulfilling career.

 How to Become an Applied Behavior Analyst (ABA) Therapist

 Helping People Make Changes: Applied Behavior Analysis Examples in Action

 Where Do Behavior Therapists Work?
 Providing Support Services in Many Settings